Spiral (2021 film): Development

 Chris Rock approached Lionsgate with his concept for Spiral as a way to reinvigorate the Saw franchise and his own career.

 According to Chris Rock, the origins of Spiral came from a chance meeting with the vice chairman of Lionsgate, Michael Burns, at a friend's wedding in Brazil, and he felt doing something in the horror genre would be a new avenue to take in his career, though he planned to include some comedic elements in the film.
 Rock approached Lionsgate with his ideas of extending the Saw franchise, who became very interested in the concept.
 Lionsgate's CEO Joe Drake said that Rock's idea was "completely reverential to the legacy of the material while reinvigorating the brand with his wit, creative vision and passion for this classic horror franchise".
 In April 2018, Twisted Pictures was beginning development of a sequel with Jigsaw writers Josh Stolberg and Peter Goldfinger.
+Hannah Emily Anderson had originally signed on to reprise her Jigsaw role of Eleanor Bonneville in two more films, none which materialized.

 Following the release of Jigsaw, Stolberg and Goldfinger had been pitching a new Saw film focused solely on John Kramer / Jigsaw rather than on any of his established apprentices to series veterans Mark Burg and Oren Koules, but then Burg and Koules called the duo to inform them about Rock's ideas for a new film, with Rock contacting them shortly afterwards to discuss his concept.
 Prior to that, other writers had pitched their ideas for the next Saw film to Lionsgate, but none of them had succeeded, while Stolberg and Goldfinger had come up with eight different versions for the film before Rock arrived and merged his idea with that of the duo.
 The producers had intended to tell another story focused on John Kramer / Jigsaw for the next Saw film, which would later materialize into Saw X, so when their plans were put on hold by Burns, they proposed to bring Spiral closer into the Saw universe by adding Jigsaw to the story, but Lionsgate convinced them to make Spiral a stand-alone movie.
 Burg and Koules instructed the duo to come up with a pitch for Rock.
 Stolberg and Goldfinger did so, and their pitch was approved by both Lionsgate and Rock, leading them to write their first draft, which was greenlit a week after being turned in.
 Rock aided Stolberg and Goldfinger during the writing process, rewriting the story when necessary.

 An early iteration of the script had Rock's character related to Danny Glover's David Tapp from the first film.
 Stolberg and Goldfinger opted not to go in this direction as it "didn't pass the smell test".